bouriau/workshop-crm/README.md

 2. Run `docker compose build --pull --no-cache` to build fresh images
 3. Run `docker compose up` (the logs will be displayed in the current shell)
 4. Open `https://localhost/login`
-5. Enregistre toi avec le user "admin" et le mdp "adminPassword"
+5. Login with user "admin" and the password "adminPassword"
 6. Run `docker compose down --remove-orphans` to stop the Docker containers.

 ## Features